 StepChange pointed out how credit cards are the most common form of debt they see, as “credit cards can seem like an effective way of coping with financial difficulty.”
 Our data shows us that one in five are paying off a credit card of some form.
 “Credit cards create a false sense of security as the debt builds up and repeatedly making minimum repayments can turn what is designed to be a short term solution into a long term and costly one.”

-Experiencing these types of emotions can be detrimental to your body and the people around you.
+Experiencing emotions such as worry, stress or feeling overwhelmed about your finances can be detrimental to your body and the people around you.
 Stress and anxiety come hand in hand, but it can lead to symptoms such as “hyperventilation, palpitations and tension headaches.”
 Lidbetter went on to explain, “It can be difficult to maintain relationships for those who are living with anxiety, with family and friends often not understanding their condition.
 In some cases, this can even result in family and friends developing anxiety themselves.”

 If you’re struggling with your finances and you’re feeling like this, it’s important not to panic.
 There are a few steps that you can take to help you get onto the path of a brighter future.

 It’s important to know how to breathe properly because oxygen provides energy to all parts of the body, and lack of oxygen will make us feel lethargic.
 Shah highlights that “our basic human need is to survive.
 We can go for days without the need to eat or drink, but we still need to breathe every 10 or so seconds.”
 We understand that when we’re stressed, we need to ‘calm down’ and take deep breathes – but we may not always do it.
 Deep breathing will help to clear your mind and feel more focused, changing your state of mind and how you feel.